 This is the first part in our extremely popular video series in which Todd Muller, Head Motorcycle Tech here at Lowbrow Customs, disassembles a unit 650 c.c.
 Triumph motorcycle engine and rebuilds it.
-These videos are long, detailed and chock-full of all the little tips and tricks Todd has picked up over decades of working on vintage Triumphs, BSAs, Harley-Davidsons and more both at work and in his home garage.
+These videos are long, detailed and chock-full of all the little tips and tricks Todd has picked up over decades of working on vintage Triumphs, BSAs, Harley-Davidsons and more both at work and in his home garage, and he is very knowledgeble about different motorcycle parts.
 Follow along as he shows you exactly how to rebuild your motor and what Triumph specialty tools to use.
 You can check out the Triumph 650 Motorcycle Engine Disassembly & Rebuild - Part 2 to continue following along!

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!

 You can read a full transcription of this video below: